 Picture this scenario.
-You’re with your dog at home and you want him to stay at a particular spot while you go grab something.
+You’re with your dog at home, and you want him to stay at a particular spot while you go grab something.
 He ignores your command and follows you around everywhere.
 Or perhaps you’ve commanded your dog to sit, but he simply turns his head towards you.

 It makes you chuckle a bit because it’s cute.
 However, it ultimately leaves you confused as to what went wrong.

-Dogs can have the tendency to not react to your commands.
+Dogs can have the tendency not to react to your commands.
 Or even worse, some pups respond to commands in an irrationally negative way.